knpuniversity/symfony/knpu/extra-upgrade-4.0/extras.md

 [[[ code('57b4a51eb4') ]]]

 And second, override the `__construct()` function.
 But remove the `$entityClass` argument.

+***TIP
+Make sure the type-hint for the first argument is RegistryInterface not ManagerRegistry.
+***

 In the parent call, use `Genus::class`.

 [[[ code('2da79bf613') ]]]